fersantxez/xmame-olpc/README.md

 ![Tehkan World Cup](/pics/tehkanwc.jpg)
 ![Final Fight](/pics/finalfight.jpg)

+## Content

+If you are looking for a way to isntall additional content in the emulator, [this comment](https://github.com/fernandosanchezmunoz/xmame-olpc/issues/1) suggests an additional package to install.

 ## Credits

 Most of the guidance around compiling xmame for ARM has been found in [this blog post](https://www.anavi.org/article/177/) by Leon Anavi.
 Thanks!